xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ## Introduction

 In this post, we will try to clarify key concepts around Netflow technology and potentially correct some common misconceptions.
 Particularly we will explain why “what is the sampling-rate you support?” is not the right question.

 We will also describe in extensive details the NCS5500 implementation.
 We will share here what we measured in different networks in Europe and North America.
 This information will be helpful to understand one of the parameter of this complex equation.

+We will provide tools to answer questions like:
+- how many new flows per second?
+- how long live the flows?
+- are we dropping samples because of the protection shaper?

 It's certainly not meant to be a state-of-the-art but more an invitation to comment with your own findings.

 ## NCS5500 internals